Atelier-Shiori/Shukofukurou-iOS/Readme.md

 No support will be given to self-built copies.
 You need to specify the OAuth Client and Secret before you can compile your own version.

 ## Compiling Instructions
 **Note: Self-compiling is meant for developers and advanced users only.
 Apple limits provisioning profile that allows you to run your apps on your iOS device for 7 days without a paid Apple Developer membership.
-If you want to use the app for 7 days without having to reinstall it, consider downloading it from the App Store.
-You can support dvelopment for our App and you don't have to buy a $99 a year Apple Developer Program membership, unless you already have one.:*:**
+If you want to use the app for more than 7 days without having to reinstall it, consider downloading it from the App Store.
+You can support dvelopment for our App and you don't have to buy a $99 a year Apple Developer Program membership, unless you already have one.**

 1. Download or clone this repo.
 2. Go into the repo folder, open Shukofukurou-IOS > Backend > Constants in finder.
 Copy the "ClientConstants-sample.m" file and rename it to "ClientConstants.m".